Education Policy Analyst: Career and Salary Information

 Education policy analyst job description

-You will look at education systems, processes, relationships and structures to determine whether legislative and institutional guidelines are serving the nation’s youth effectively.
-You’ll review government policies to identify opportunities for innovation.
-You may also help school administrators and educators understand their legal and regulatory environment.
+By looking at education systems, processes, relationships, and structures, education policy analysts determine whether legislative and institutional guidelines are serving the nation’s youth effectively.
+They act as advocates for critical programs that need funding.
+Their work helps create sustainable educational policies that are beneficial on a larger scale.
+And they may also help school administrators and educators understand their legal and regulatory environment.

 Who makes a good education policy analyst?